noir-lang/docs/docs/typescript.md

 ## Setup

+Make sure you are using Noir version >= 0.10.1.

+You can check your current version by running `nargo --version`.

+See the [Installation page](./getting_started/nargo_installation) for more info.

 We're assuming you're using ES6 and ESM for both browser (for example with React), or nodejs.
 Install [Node.js](https://nodejs.org/en).
 Init a new project with `npm init` and add `"type": "module"` to your `package.json`, to let `node` know we're using the new ESM sytem:

 ```json